zhenga8533/renegade-platinum-wiki/docs/index.md

-# Welcome to Pokémon Renegade Platinum
+# Welcome to Pokémon Renegade Plat!

+## :material-information: General Notes

 !!! info "About This Hack"

     Pokémon Renegade Platinum is an enhancement hack of Pokémon Platinum Version, similar to **Sacred Gold & Storm Silver** and **Blaze Black & Volt White**.

 This hack keeps the same story flow as the original Pokémon Platinum but adds significant gameplay improvements, including:

 - Access to all 493 Pokémon
 - Revamped trainers with tougher boss fights
 - Optional Pokémon buffs
 - Removal of trade-only evolutions
 - Numerous quality of life changes.

 ---